Colonial and Postcolonial Studies

 The Charles Wallace Trust

 Since 1991, the Charles Wallace India Trust (CWIT) has sponsored an annual Fellowship that enables a writer from India to come and work at the University of Kent for the Spring Term.
-Hosted by the School of English, the CWIT Fellow is given the time and resources to work on their own creative writing project for up to twelve weeks.
-A stipend of £1,200 pcm will be provided.
-Additionally, they have the opportunity to present their work to staff and students in talks organised by Kent’s renowned Centres for Creative Writing and Postcolonial Studies.
+Hosted by the School of Classics, English and History, the CWIT Fellow is given the time and resources to work on their own creative writing project for up to twelve weeks.
+A stipend of £1,400 pcm will be provided to contribute to on-campus accommodation and living costs.
+A further £700 will be contributed to international return airfare.
+Additionally, the Fellow has access to £1000 for career development activities in the UK, as well as the opportunity to present their work to staff and students.

 Many of our Fellows have been writers at the start of their career who have subsequently gone on to build up significant and influential bodies of work in a wide variety of literary fields.
 Past CWIT Fellows have included prominent novelists Upamanyu Chatterjee, Manju Kapur, Radhika Jha, Ruchir Joshi, the dramatist Mahesh Dattani, the journalist Radhika Iyengar, and one of the leading contemporary Indian English poets, Sampurna Chattarji.